personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 $$ s \* T + U = Q_a $$

-In the original method, we would've had to do a total of 2 field multiplies, 1 `PrivToPub`, 1 `SecpMultiply`, and 1 `SecpAdd` inside of the circuit.
-But because $T$ and $U$ are defined using $R$ and $m$, we can compute them outside of the SNARK.
-This means we only have to do 1 `SecpMultiply` and 1 `SecpAdd` inside of the circuit.
+Because $T$ and $U$ are defined using $R$ and $m$, we can compute them outside of the SNARK and pass them in as public inputs.
+And so with this rewrite we only need to do 1 `Secp256k1ScalarMult` and 1 `Secp256k1AddUnequal` inside of the circuit.
 Okay, 3 operations cut!
 Is this progress?

-Unfortunately, this only cuts 100k constraints from the original 1.5mil constraint circuit, because `SecpMultiply` is by far the most expensive operation.
+Unfortunately, this only cuts 100k constraints from the original 1.5mil constraint circuit, because `Secp256k1ScalarMult` is by far the most expensive operation.
 This is implemented as `ecdsa_verify_no_precompute` in this [file](https://github.com/personaelabs/efficient-zk-ecdsa/blob/8477a39b5a3735724981cd99d19cf36ddb9e8c51/circuits/ecdsa_verify_no_precompute.circom) for reference.
 But hope is not lost yet!
 This rearranged equation is key for our next insight.

 ## Precomputing point multiples

-The original 0xPARC code uses a clever optimization to speed up the `PrivToPub` subroutine, which multiples the generator point $G$ by a scalar $a$.
-Because $G$ is known in advance, the code stores _precomputed multiples_ of $G$ directly in the circuit to reduce the number of operations in `PrivToPub`.
+The original 0xPARC code uses a clever optimization to speed up the `ECDSAPrivToPub` subroutine, which multiples the generator point $G$ by a scalar $a$.
+Because $G$ is known in advance, the code stores _precomputed multiples_ of $G$ directly in the circuit to reduce the number of operations in `ECDSAPrivToPub`.
+The [0xPARC blog post](https://0xparc.org/blog/zk-ecdsa-2) dives into this in more detail.

-As $T$ is revealed publicly in our rearranged equation, we should be able to do the same technique on $T$ to speed up the `SecpMultiply` between $s$ and $T$!
+As $T$ is revealed publicly in our rearranged equation, we should be able to do the same technique on $T$ to speed up the `Secp256k1ScalarMult` between $s$ and $T$!
 However, because $T$ changes for every proof, we need to compute these multiples on the fly and pass them in as public inputs.
 Using the notation of the [0xPARC code](https://0xparc.org/blog/zk-ecdsa-2#:~:text=In%20our%20implementation), we determined a `stride` of 8 was most efficient, meaning we compute $(2^{8i} * j) * T$ for all $i \in [0, 31], j \in [0,255]$.
 Precomputing these multiples directly in JS is very slow, so we rewrote the cache computation in Rust and [compiled to WASM](https://github.com/personaelabs/efficient-zk-ecdsa-wasm) to majorly reduce the overhead when proving in browser.

-This cache of points means we can skip a number of costly operations in normal `SecpMultiply`, bringing our total constraints to 163,239.
+This cache of points means we can skip a number of costly operations in normal `Secp256k1ScalarMult`, bringing our total constraints to 163,239.
 This is a more than **9x** drop from the original circuit!
 The full method is:

 - Public inputs: $U$ and precomputed $T$ multiples
 - Private inputs: $s$, $Q_a$